 If there are no current service alerts, see Xbox account management errors for information about common sign-in and Microsoft account error messages.
 If you don’t see the error you’re getting listed there, use the Xbox error code/status code search tool to look up the error code and find more information about that specific error.

 Your Microsoft account and password can be saved on your Xbox console so that you can sign in to Xbox Live quickly and also easily sign in to other Microsoft services.
-If you want to make sure no one else can sign in to Xbox Live under your account, you can password-protect your Xbox Live profile on your console by requiring input of a Microsoft account password on sign-in.
+If you want to make sure no one else can sign in to Xbox Live under your account, you can password-protect your Xbox Live profile on your console by requiring input of a Microsoft account password at sign-in.
 To do this, see Password protect your Xbox Live profile.
 If you want to remove a saved Microsoft account password from your console completely, see Remove your Microsoft account password from your Xbox 360 console.

 You may also want to change your password periodically to keep your account secure.
 To do this, see Change your Microsoft account password.
 It’s also a good idea to provide additional security information for your account (like a mobile phone number or alternative email address) in case you ever need to reset your account password or validate your ownership of the account.
 See Add password reset security information to your Microsoft account for information about how to do this.